OpenSILEX/docs-community-dev/docs/localInstallation.md

   processManagement:*
 ```
 (In classical case newline should be line 29)
-This line is not an obligation, in default mode mongodb runs as fork (i.e. as a deamon) but is advised to force it by *fork: true* and avoid problems.
+This line is not mandatory, in default mode mongodb runs as fork (i.e. as a deamon) but it is advised to force it by *fork: true* and avoid problems.

 Every time you change **mongod.conf** file, you need restart mongod service.
 ```